AbdulmalekAI/AbdulmalekAI/README.md

 - 👋 Hi, I’m @AbdulmalekAI
-- 👀 I’m interested in evrything
+- 👀 I’m interested in chatbots
 - 🌱 I’m currently learning LLMS
 - 💞️ I’m looking to collaborate on LANGCHAIN
 - 📫 How to reach me a.alsalmi@fintechsys.net